thedoomed/EyeStep-CPP/README.md

 }
 ```

-src() and dest() access the first and second operands of the instruction automatically.
+src() and dest() access the first and second operands of the instruction automatically.<br>
 and reg is a table containing the registers used in this part of the instruction.

 So in a 2-operand instruction, source is the first half, destination is the second half.

 ***
-Remember, registers are stored as a number which goes in this order:<br>
+And remember, registers are stored as a number which goes in this order:<br>

 0 - EAX <---<br>
 1 - ECX<br>